-Exhibit A-2 consists of the metes and bounds and a tax map for the Property.
+Exhibit A-2 consists of a metes and bounds and a tax map for the Property.

 Exhibit A-3 Property Map consists of a figure indicating major surface features and engineering control for the Property.
-After development of the Property, this Deed Notice shall be modified to show topographical features constructed on the Property such as roads, walkways and other hardscape.
+After development of the Property, this Deed Notice shall be modified to show topographical features constructed on the Property such as buildings, roads, and parking lots.